Freshet FAQ’S (Frequently Asked Questions)

 1. What should people do to minimize damage to their homes if they are going to be away during the freshet?

 Although the risk of a major flood occurring in any given year is relatively low, the possibility does exist.
 Residents must judge for themselves the threat to their property in the event of a flood and take what measures they deem necessary.
-Residents are advised to obtain Fraser River flood forecast information, either from the City of Chilliwack or the Ministry of Environment.
-There are pamphlets available at City Hall that provide information on flood proofing your home or business, or the information can be downloaded from the Emergency Management BC website at: www.embc.gov.bc.ca/em/ (or click here for a direct link to the "Flooding Preparedness" webpage).
-Regular freshet updates are also available at the Ministry of Environment web site at: www.env.gov.bc.ca/rfc/
+Residents are advised to obtain Fraser River flood forecast information, either from the City of Chilliwack or the BC River Forecast Centre.
+Information can be downloaded from the Emergency Management BC website.
+Regular freshet updates are also available at the BC River Forecast Centre website.

 The best thing for people to do now is to review or establish personal and neighbourhood emergency plans and also consider family members or friends who may need additional assistance.